 Beware of emails encouraging you to click on a link.
 It might ask you to update your account or say it’s time to change your password.
 If you click on the link, you are often taken to a website designed to steal your data and financial information.
 Instead, go directly to the company’s website or call them to validate the authenticity of any concerning messages you receive.

 Another tip is to make sure a site’s web address begins with a tiny icon of a lock and includes “https.”
 That combination signals a site is secure.
 If you don’t see that lock or the “s” after “http,” the webpage may not be safe.
-Entering credit card information on a site like this can put you at risk for fraud.
+Entering credit card information on a site like this can put you at risk for fraud or theft.

 If you shop online using a debit card instead of a credit card, a thief can drain your checking or savings account before you realize anything is wrong.
 If the vendor you buy from isn’t legitimate, the credit card company will be able to protect you.
-Your bank probably can too, but it usually takes longer.
-Money might not be available from your accounts while the matter is under investigation.
+While your bank probably can too, it usually takes longer.
+Money in your accounts might not be available while the matter is under investigation.

 Lastly, review account charges and debits every month.
-More often is even better.
+The more often you review your accounts the better.
 Make sure the charges listed are for purchases you made and that you are credited for any returns.
-Since the COVID-19 crisis has placed high demand on shipping companies and the postal service, packages are being delayed and lost in higher numbers.